gopinathsjsu/team-project-team11/README.md

 ### Admin

-- Add a new account to the system(Checking,Savings).
+- Approve a new account.
-- Remove existing accounts (only if there is no balance in the account)
+- Delete an existing accounts
-- Add manual transactions.
+- Manual account balance adjustments.

 ### Customer

+- Request to open a new account - Savings/Checking
+- Transfer between own accounts.
-- Internal transaction, from one account to another.
+- Transfer to external accounts.
-- External transactions to non-member accounts of the bank.
-- Setting up recurring transactions for internal or external payments
+- Setting up recurring transactions to internal or external accounts
-- Search and view transactions by date/account number etc.
+- Search and view transactions with date/account number etc.

 ## Architecture